Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Empirical Application

-From our framework, rejection of the $Z$-test implies that the covariance matrix of the factors has changed, i.e. $\Sigma_F \neq Z \Sigma_F Z^\tran$.
-However, it does not assess the economic significance of these breaks.
-Our projection-based decomposition also allows us to estimate how much the total factor variance has changed pre- and post-break.
-Denoting $tr(A)$ as the trace of a square matrix $A$, $tr(\Sigma_F)$ and $tr(Z \Sigma_F Z^\tran)$ are the total variance of the factors pre and post-break.
-Therefore, their ratios provide an estimate of the how much the total factor variance has (de)inflated post-break. \Cref{tab:sigma_f} presents our estimate of the ratio, or $tr(Z \Sigma_F Z^\tran) / tr(\Sigma_F)$ along with the 95\% confidence interval.\footnote{More precisely, we estimate $tr(H_{0, 1}^\tran Z \Sigma_F Z^\tran H_{0, 1}) / tr(H_{0, 1}^\tran \Sigma_F H_{0, 1})$, see \Cref{sec:trace_proof}. } We estimate that the Great Moderation was associated with an over 60\% reduction in the total variance of the factors, across the specification of 2 to 6 factors.
-For the Great Recession break, this ratio is close to 1, with 1 always being within the confidence interval.
-This suggests that despite rejection of the $Z$-test, breaks in the factor variance were less important for understanding the factor model relative to the Great Moderation break.\footnote{ Note that rejection of the $Z$-test and is due to a break in the factor covariance matrix, may occur even when the total factor variance (trace of the variance matrix) remains stable.
+Beyond testing, our decomposition also permits an estimate of the total variance pre-and-post break, $tr \left( \Sigma_F \right)$ and $tr \left(Z \Sigma_F Z^\tran \right)$, respectively.
+In order to quantify this change, we present an estimate of the ratio, $tr \left( H_{0, 1}^\tran Z \Sigma_F Z^\tran H_{0, 1} \right) / tr \left( H_{0, 1}^\tran \Sigma_F H_{0, 1}\right)$, in \Cref{tab:sigma_f}, along with a 95\% confidence interval.
+We estimate that the Great Moderation was associated with an over 70\% reduction in the total variance of the factors, across the specification of 1 to 4 factors.
+For the Great Recession break, this ratio is close to 1, with 1 being within the confidence interval for all except specifications except 4 factors, which could be due to the effects of extra factor appearing as evidenced by the \cite{bai_determining_2002} criterion.
+Thus, coupled with the mixed evidence of the sup-$Z$ test for the Great Recession break, we conclude that breaks in the factor variance were less important for understanding the Great Recession break relative to the Great Moderation break.\footnote{Note that rejection of the sup-$Z$ test corresponds to a break in the factor covariance matrix, and thus may occur even when the total factor variance (trace of the variance matrix) remains stable.
 This can occur if the individual factors' variances (diagonal elements) break but their sum remains the same, if the correlation between factors (off-diagonals) change, or some combination thereof.
-Since we can only estimate the space spanned by the factors, the $Z$-test cannot tell the two cases apart.
-All we can claim is given the trace appears similar pre and post-break with the Great Recession, breaks in factor variances are probably less important, relative to the Great Moderation. }
+Since we can only estimate the space spanned by the factors, the sup-$Z$ test cannot tell the two cases apart.
+All we can claim is given the trace appears similar pre- and post-break with the Great Recession, breaks in factor variances are less important, relative to the Great Moderation.} We conclude that the first two factors had a sizeable role in the total reduction of the variance when looking at specific factors.\footnote{The Great Moderation was associated with the variance of the first two factors falling by about 70\% and the third and fourth factor falling by over 85\%.
+Given the estimate of the trace is quite similar as we move from 1-4 factors, this fall is thus largely accounted for by the first two factors.} While we caveat and caution that one should not over-interpret factors obtained via principal components, the first factor obtained via principal components is usually interpreted as a real activity factor and the second factor representing nominal quantities like prices \cite[see, e.g.][]{stock_forecasting_2002}.
+If one attaches such an interpretation to these factors, we can conclude that the reduction in the total factor variance associated with the Great Moderation are likely associated with the broader macro-economy, as opposed to isolated idiosyncratic groups of variables.